Deep reinforcement learning for process design: Review and perspective: State of the art

 \section{State of the art}

 The general framework of RL in process design is shown in Figure \ref{fig:RL_framework}.
 The agent learns to design processes by iteratively placing unit operations with design and operating variables, and simulating the resulting processes in the environment, ultimately obtaining the optimal policy $\pi^*$ which designs optimal processes.
 Mathematically, this problem can be formulated as Markov decision processes (MDP): $M = \{S, A, T, R\}$ with states $\mathbf{s} \in S $, actions $\mathbf{a} \in A $, the transition function $T: S \times A \times S \to \left[0,1\right]$, and the reward function $R: S \times A\times S \to \mathbb{R}$.
 In the context of process design, the states $\mathbf{s}$ represent the flowsheet topology as well as all relevant design specifications, operating variables, thermodynamic stream data, flowrates, and compositions.
-The agent takes the current states $\mathbf{s}$ as input to take action $\mathbf{a}$.
-The actions contain discrete choices (e.g., the selection of open streams, unit operation types, or number of stages) as well as continuous choices (e.g., the length of a reactor or operating flowrates), namely hybrid action space.
+The agent takes the current states $\mathbf{s}$ as input to take actions $\mathbf{a}$.
+These actions can include design and operating variables.
+In chemical processes, design variables are usually determined during the initial design phase and typically remain fixed throughout the operation, such as equipment size.
+Operating variables can be adjusted during operation (e.g., flow rates, and pressures).
+Furthermore, the actions contain discrete choices (e.g., the selection of open streams, unit operation types, or number of stages) as well as continuous choices (e.g., the length of a reactor or operating flowrates), namely hybrid action space.
 Usually, decisions in process design are also hierarchical.
 For example, the agent first determines an open stream to add a unit operation, then the type of unit operation, then design variables, and finally operating variables.
 After a new unit operation is added, the new flowsheet is simulated in an environment (e.g., a process simulation software).
 After finishing a flowsheet, a numerical reward $\mathbb{R}$ is returned to the agent.
 This corresponds to the objective for optimization.
 By repeating the design of multiple flowsheets and receiving corresponding rewards, the agent learns to design processes that maximize the reward.

 In this section, we survey the RL state-of-the-art literature (summarized in Table~\ref{tab:literature_table}) based on (i) information representation, (ii) agent architecture, and (iii) environment and reward.